 Automating Data Collection Using HtmlUnit

-The secret behind any successful business operation is their powerful data collection and strategizing the business activities based on the data.
-In both the cases it is important to automate the data collection to avoid manual efforts and errors and also to speed up the data collection.
+The secret behind any successful business operation is theier powerful data collection and strategizing the business activities based on the data.
+In both the cases it is important to have automated data collection system to avoid manual efforts and errors and also to speed up the data collection.
 If the data is available in the form of API or web service, it can be retrieved through SOAP or REST APIs.
 But if the data is to be extracted from web pages then we have to use a headless browser to parse the web page and extract the data.

 In this blog I will try to show how HtmlUnit can be used to collect necessary data from internet using Java and possible use cases where HtmlUnit can help in gathering required data.

 We can use HtmlUnit to collect various types of data available on the internet and use it to build some web applications or can use the data for decision-making of any business operations.
 Some of the applications where we can use HtmlUnit are mentioned below.

 - Find the products and catalogs from the merchant site.
 It can also be used to find the price of the product or similar products on a competitor‚Äôs websites and thereby it can help in deciding the price of the product.

 - Get the weather data available on the internet and can be used for further processing.
 This can also help in the decision-making of any business processes.